(This is the seventh part, be sure to read the intro to this project in this blog).

 - X-rated is out, PG-13 is in

-In fact, this story is more horror than porn, I think I should rewrite as PG-13 and strip out all of the hardcore stuff.
+Moving to horror also moves it from porn to popcorn, I think I should rewrite as PG-13 and strip out all of the hardcore stuff.
 Does it fit the DarkBrain brand?
 Not really.
 At least not in the outline stage.
-Sure we could just add gratuitous sex, and probably would if we run it here – but my guess is that this story will not make it on DarkBrain.
-Still, I need to finish at least the outline – for the sake of this "how to" project, but also because once a story gets this baked in my head, it demands to be written.
+Sure, we could just add gratuitous sex, and probably would if we run it here, but my guess is that this story will not make it on DarkBrain.
+Still, I need to finish at least the outline – for the sake of this “how to” project, but also because once a story gets this baked in my head, it demands to be written. (edit: eventually... haha)

 - Nobody has a dark background

 A very key element of this story is that nobody has a “dark background.”
 Yeah, nobody.
 This is not a story that drives from tragedy, it is a story of two leaders in an impossible situation.
 Maybe just a guttural reaction to how every story is now based on the character’s pain, but this one just feels different to me.
 It wants to focus on something else – what happens when non-tormented people have to make truly horrible decisions?

 One concept that has come on strong for me is that this story fits some of my original vision for how to tell stories!
 A user-directed script with multiple endings just screams at me as fitting this story well.
 So you can make those ethical calls yourself and see the consequences.
 This is my “video game comic” if I ever had one.